Children's

 What aftercare do children need?

-Saline rinses morning and evening, hands washed before touching, no pool swimming for six weeks, and gentle hair-management to avoid snags.
+A daily rinse under warm running water, hands washed before touching, no pool swimming for six weeks, and gentle hair-management to avoid snags.
 We walk you through all of it, and you can text us with any questions during healing.

 Do I need to bring anything?